RunestoneInteractive/httlads/_sources/Statistics/cs2_calculating_a_correlation_matrix.rst

 A correlation matrix is a helpful tool to summarize and compare different factors in a data set.
 It can also be used to measure the relationship between these factors.
-In a correlation matrix, rows and columns represent different facotrs and the values in the cells represnet the correlation between each pair of factors.
+In a correlation matrix, rows and columns represent different factors and the values in the cells represent the correlation between each pair of factors.
 In the earlier sections, we calculated the correlation between the starting a business score and various other factors.
 Now that we have more data, we can use a correlation matrix to compare other columns that are correlated to each other.

-(OLD)Early on in our exploration of the business data, we calculated the correlation between the business score and the different factors.
-Now we have more data and we might ask a more general question about which of our columns are correlated with each other.
-A common way to do this is to build a correlation matrix.
-The rows and the columns of the correlation matrix represent each of our different factors and the individual values in the cells of the matrix represent the correlation between each pair of factors.

 The following table is an example of a correlation matrix.
 Suppose we have three factors A, B, and C.